wolf-adam-eily/rnaseq_for_model_plant/README.md

 <br>
 <pre style="color: silver; background: black;">-bash-4.2$ sbatch quality_control.sh</pre>

 fastqc will create the files "trimmed_file_fastqc.html".
-To have a look at one, we need to move all of our "trimmed_file_fastqc.html" files moved into a single directory, and then <a href="https://www.techrepublic.com/article/how-to-use-secure-copy-for-file-transfer/">secure copy</a> that folder to our local directory.
+To have a look at one, we need to move all of our "trimmed_file_fastqc.html" files into a single directory, and then <a href="https://www.techrepublic.com/article/how-to-use-secure-copy-for-file-transfer/">secure copy</a> that folder to our local directory.
 Then, we may open our files!
 If that seems like too much work for you, you may open the files directly through this github.
 Simply click on any "html" file and you may view it in your browser immediately.
 Because of this, the steps mentioned above will not be placed in this tutorial.

 This script will create a directory "trimmed_data".
 Let's look inside of that directory: